F102M8/data-science-project/report/report.md

 Also the convergence of the Training Score and the Cross-Validation Score can be illustrated in the following figure:

 ![figure 4-9](./fig4-9.png)

+## Conclusion

+Throughout this project we followed one target, but did many different things.
+We faced various challenges in data collection as well as preprocessing.
+We discussed many ways that our cleansed data could be represented and reasoned about.
+We asked ourselves how to transform columns to be best suited for our use.
+We underwent many questions about which regressors should we use and what parameters should be set to accurately estimate our target.
+To sum up, we learnt a lot.
+But that was not everything.
+At last, many regressors were trained the best of which could assess video games' daily player peak with $R^2$ score of about 0.8 given necessary features.
+This was in fact enabling us to estimate fans' excitement before a game even releases.
+Firmly, we can state, this project has been an invaluable learning experience, equipping us with robust tools and insights for the rest of our journey in the future.